eversonscherrer/wpeif2022/README.md

 # wpeif2022
-This is a repository that contains the experiment that was submitted in the paper to XIII Workshop on Experimental Research on the Internet of the Future
+This is a repository that contains the experiment that was submitted in the paper to XIII Workshop on Experimental Research on the Internet of the Future.

+# Paper Title
+A lifecycle experience of PolKA: From prototyping to deployment at Géant Lab with RARE/FreeRouter

 # Requirement